yanil3500/swift-3-workshop/README.md

 2. Declare a tuple that can hold 4 values.
 These values should be called `x`, `y`, `width`, and `height`.
 Then write a corresponding switch statement to handle different cases of this tuple.

 3. Declare a Dictionary of type `[Int: String]`.
 Give it some default values.
 Then, remove a value for a specific key.
 Lastly, once the value has been removed, print the count of objects in the Dictionary to the console.
 This will take some research.

+##Before Continuing
+####1.
+With the `CFS3ToDoList.xcodeproj` open in Xcode, go to the top menu bar and select source control.
+####2.
+Select `commit` to commit the work you have done up to this point.
+####3.
+Make sure to leave a detailed commit message for yourself.
+####4.
+Once you have commited your changes, go back to the Source Control menu.
+####5.
+Hover over your project and select `Switch to Branch`.
+####6.
+Select Lab-2.
+You may see all the lab-1 code jump into the project.
+  > This is to ensure that all participants can keep pace with the workshop.